DhairyaMajmudar/DhairyaMajmudar/README.md

 He has knowledge of Frontend technologies like Javascript, ReactJs, Tailwind CSS, MUI and Backend Teachnologies which includes NodeJs and ExpressJs

-Currently Exploring the technologies of T3 stack which includes TypeScript, Tailwind CSS and NextJs
+Currently Exploring the technologies of T3 stack which includes TypeScript, Tailwind CSS, and NextJs

-Along with these open source programs like GSSoC'23 and Hacktoberfest'23 is also completed by him.
+Along with these open-source programs like GSSoC'23 and Hacktoberfest'23 are also completed by him.
 # ☎️ Connect with me:
 <a href="https://www.linkedin.com/in/dhairya-majmudar/">
 		<img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" />